Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Belrose has 74 active public transport stops, all of which are bus stops.
-These stops are served by 66 different routes that together facilitate 2,786 weekly passenger trips.
-The accessibility of these stops is rated as good, with residents typically living within 230 meters of the nearest stop.
-Most residents commute outward from this primarily residential area.
-Cars remain the dominant mode of transport, used by 91% of residents.
-On average, there are 1.6 vehicles per dwelling in Belrose, which is higher than the regional average.
+These stops are served by 66 different routes that collectively facilitate 2,786 weekly passenger trips.
+The transport accessibility in Belrose is rated as good, with residents typically located 230 meters from the nearest transport stop.
+Most residents commute outward due to its primarily residential nature.
+Cars remain the dominant mode of transportation at 91%.
+On average, there are 1.6 vehicles per dwelling, which is above the regional average.

-According to the 2021 Census, 51.9% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-The service frequency averages 398 trips per day across all routes, equating to approximately 37 weekly trips per individual stop.
+According to the 2021 Census, a high 51.9% of residents work from home, potentially reflecting COVID-19 conditions.
+Across all routes, service frequency averages 398 trips per day, resulting in approximately 37 weekly trips per individual stop.

 Frequently Asked Questions - Transport